RKA2020/Maplet-GutData/README.md

 - We started with a total number of 8,848 clustered features (original paper: 8,869)
 - After pre-processing we had a total number of 3,829 metabolite features which was linked to putative identifiers (original paper: 3,829)
 - PCA graphs of the PRISM metabolites abundance showed similar separation across the three diagnosis as the original paper
-- Chemicals and chemical classes that were differentially abundant in IBD as the original paper:
+- Chemicals and chemical classes that were differentially abundant in IBD:
-  **Enrichments**: (sphingolipids and bile acids) **Depletions**: (triacylglycerols and tetrapyrroles)
+  **Enrichments**: (sphingolipids and bile acids) **Depletions**: (triacylglycerols and tetrapyrroles) which was similar to the original paper
 - The broader classes analysis of each metabolites showed similar expression across the three diagnosis as the original paper.
 Example of such analysis shown below:

   <p align="center">
   <img src="https://user-images.githubusercontent.com/127655038/257042061-11a756a1-a8c8-47af-b8fc-dddd1a410fd8.png">
   </p>

-- The appearance of complex four patterns in our analysis (ladder, CD different, Control different, and UC different) **maybe** linked to  the metabolites expression in the three group?
+- The appearance of the four complex patterns in our analysis (ladder, CD different, Control different, and UC different) **maybe** linked to the metabolites expression/ level in the three groups?

 Overall, we were able to reproduce similar results as the original paper for the PRISM samples using maplet and R with the publicly available datasets.